DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 problem, Lin et al [@lin] proposed a method for seed-renewable Toeplitz post-processing in QRNG.
-Their strategy incorporates a dynamic seed pool within the FPGA, where each instance of post-processing picks a new, randomly selected seed.
-Thus, minimizing temporal correlations between extractions.
+Their strategy incorporates a dynamic seed pool within the FPGA, where each instance of post-processing picks a new, randomly selected seed, minimizing temporal correlations between extractions.
 Furthermore, an external seed updating mechanism via Peripheral Component Interconnect Express (_PCIe_) ensures that seeds are refreshed whenever a certain security limit is reached.
 Compared to fixed-seed methods, this renewable approach enhances cryptographic robustness and ensures sustained high-security randomness extraction in real-world applications.

 Efficient Toeplitz matrix-vector multiplication (_TMVM_) is critical for